Diagnosis of and Tests for Cerebral Palsy

 The medical examination process can involve multiple doctors, tests, and appointments.
 During this time doctors will rule out other similar conditions such as:

-Infants who test positive for a developmental disorder may be referred to specialists for further evaluations.
+Infants who test positive for a developmental disorder may be referred to medical specialists for further evaluations.

 A child may be sent to an orthopedic surgeon to ascertain delay in motor development, record persistence of primitive reflexes, examined for dislocated hips, and assessed for abnormal posture.